Dean Jagger: Brigham Young

 Jagger made his breakthrough with his portrayal of Mormon leader Brigham Young in Brigham Young (1940) at 20th Century Fox, alongside Tyrone Power for director Henry Hathaway.
 He was cast on the basis of his performance in Missouri Legend.
 According to George D. Pyper, a technical consultant on the film who had personally known Brigham Young, Jagger not only resembled Young, but he also spoke like him and shared some of his mannerisms.
-Thirty-two years later, in 1972 he was baptized a member of the Church of Jesus Christ of Latter-day Saints.
+Some 32 years later in 1972, he was baptized a member of the Church of Jesus Christ of Latter-day Saints.

 Fox signed him to a long-term contract and put him in Western Union (1941) for Fritz Lang.
 He was announced for the Biblical film The Great Commandment and a biopic of Lewis and Clark with Randolph Scott, but neither was made.

 Instead, Jagger appeared in The Men in Her Life (1941) for Columbia, Valley of the Sun (1942) at RKO, and The Omaha Trail (1942) at MGM.